mitsuhiko/lucumr/2019/7/29/dependency-scaling.rst

 this at all.

 ..
-[1] One thing of note here is that rand is a bit special in that some older rand versions will depend on newer ones so taht they use the same internals.
+[1] One thing of note here is that rand is a bit special in that some older rand versions will depend on newer ones so that they use the same internals.
 This is a trick that is also used by the libc library in Rust.
 For the purpose of the number of dependencies this optimization however does not help much.